 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2 to the financial statements, the Company has accumulated significant losses and has negative cash flows from operations and, at December 31, 2021, had a \$2.9 million working capital deficit and \$18 million accumulated deficit.
+As discussed in Note 2 to the financial statements, the Company has accumulated significant losses and has negative cash flows from operations.
+At December 31, 2022, the Company had a \$4.4 million working capital deficit and \$19.6 million accumulated deficit.
 In addition, the Company's cash position is critically deficient and critical payments are not being made in the ordinary course of business, all of which raises substantial doubt about the Company's ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 2.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.